We all know the saying, rather safe than sorry, especially with something as serious as a chest infection.

 - People with long-term chest problems such as asthma, COPD, cystic fibrosis, heart disease, diabetes, kidney disease, or liver disease.

-Symptoms Of a Chest Infection
+What are the Symptoms Of Chest Infection?

 - A chesty cough.